 Popular culture is saturated with the idea of the tortured artist.
-The stereotype of the mad genius is so old that it is believed to have originated with Plato; in other words, this concept of art being linked to mental illness, including substance abuse, is nearly as old as Western Civilization.
+The stereotype of the mad genius is so old that it is believed to have originated with Plato; in other words, this concept of art being linked to mental illness, including substance use disorder, is nearly as old as Western Civilization.

 In this article, we’ll take a look at some of the most famed artists, scientists, and thinkers to have exemplified this phenomenon as well as examining how accurate this theory really is.
 Is there truly a connection between creative genius and mental illness, and if so, how strong is it?